For someone to store and transact bitcoin, they must own a bitcoin wallet.

 Private keys are generated locally and then encrypted, which means the wallet application provider does not have access to user funds.

-An example of this type of wallet is GreenAddress.
+An example of this type of wallet is Blockchain.info.

 One last thing to keep in mind when it comes to bitcoin wallets is that there is a difference between a wallet and a bank.

-Some Bitcoin users view exchanges like Coinbase as a Bitcoin wallet, but companies like these operate much more like banks.
+Some Bitcoin users view Coinbase and Gemini as bitcoin wallets, but these Bitcoin companies operate much more like banks.

 The private keys are what users need to protect when it comes to using the Bitcoin network.
 When you hand someone else control over your private keys, you are essentially making a deposit at that financial institution – much like a deposit at a bank.